 GeneCards Summary for PRF1 Gene

 PRF1 (Perforin 1) is a Protein Coding gene.
-Diseases associated with PRF1 include fatal post-viral neurodegenerative disorder and hemophagocytic lymphohistiocytosis, familial, 2 and hemophagocytic lymphohistiocytosis.
+Diseases associated with PRF1 include fatal post-viral neurodegenerative disorder and hemophagocytic lymphohistiocytosis, familial, 2.
 Among its related pathways are Platelet activation, signaling and aggregation and Signaling by GPCR and Ras signaling pathway.
 GO annotations related to this gene include calcium ion binding and wide pore channel activity.

 UniProtKB/Swiss-Prot Summary for PRF1 Gene